 - It’s best to end with liquids.

-For more helpful resources to assist in caring for a loved one with Alzheimer’s, or to learn more about our highly specialized Connections Dementia Care Program, contact the Phoenix, AZ home care experts at Nightingale Homecare at (602) 504-1555.
-Partner with caregivers in Phoenix and the surrounding areas for help at home.
+For more helpful resources to assist in caring for a loved one with Alzheimer’s, or to learn more about our highly specialized Connections Dementia Care Program, contact the expert in dementia care in Peoria and the nearby areas, Nightingale Homecare, at (602) 504-1555.